awsdocs/amazon-eks-user-guide/doc_source/fargate-getting-started.md

      ```
      kubectl rollout restart -n kube-system deployment coredns
      ```
-+ Deploy the [Application load balancing on Amazon EKS](alb-ingress.md) to allow Ingress objects for your Pods running on Fargate\.
++ Deploy the [Route application and HTTP traffic with Application Load Balancers](alb-ingress.md) to allow Ingress objects for your Pods running on Fargate\.
-+ You can use the [Vertical Pod Autoscaler](vertical-pod-autoscaler.md) to set the initial correct size of CPU and memory for your Fargate Pods, and then use the [Horizontal Pod Autoscaler](horizontal-pod-autoscaler.md) to scale those Pods\.
++ You can use the [Adjust pod resources with Vertical Pod Autoscaler](vertical-pod-autoscaler.md) to set the initial correct size of CPU and memory for your Fargate Pods, and then use the [Scale pod deployments with Horizontal Pod Autoscaler](horizontal-pod-autoscaler.md) to scale those Pods\.
 If you want the Vertical Pod Autoscaler to automatically re\-deploy Pods to Fargate with higher CPU and memory combinations, set the Vertical Pod Autoscaler's mode to either `Auto` or `Recreate`\.
 This is to ensure correct functionality\.
 For more information, see the [Vertical Pod Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/vertical-pod-autoscaler#quick-start) documentation on GitHub\.
 + You can set up the [AWS Distro for OpenTelemetry](https://aws.amazon.com/otel) \(ADOT\) collector for application monitoring by following [these instructions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-EKS-otel.html)\.